Democrats Want Open Borders Without You Knowing It's the Goal

 The only policy Democrats are willing to accept is ‘catch and release’, which means, as soon as the illegal aliens have one toe in the United States, they are detained for a brief time and then released into the interior carrying an appearance ticket they ignore.
 They hide out until amnesty.

 Democrats are concerned about the appearance of the ‘abolish ICE’ movement which mainstream politicians like Senator Kirsten Gillibrand have joined.
-They don’t want people to know they are fully in favor of open borders.
+Democrats don’t want people to know they are fully in favor of open borders.

 Axios’s Mike Allen reported that “Top Democrats tell me they’re worried that a sudden wave of ambitious party members calling for the abolition of ICE — U.S. Immigration and Customs Enforcement, which is newly controversial because of the caged kids — will make the party look weak on security, a key issue for many swing voters.”